ChangeWindows/Content/api.md

 osname | Contain the name of the OS (e.g. 'Window 10'). | Available
 codename | The official codename used within Microsoft (e.g. 'Redstone 1') | Available
-description | A description of the milestone. | Available name_desktop | Contains the name for the desktop build, in addition to the basic naming. | Available name_mobile | Contains the name for the Mobile build, in addition to the basic naming. | Available name_xbox | Contains the name for the Xbox build, in addition to the basic naming. | Available name_iot | Contains the name for the IoT build, in addition to the basic naming. | Available name_server | Contains the name for the Server build, in addition to the basic naming. | Available name_holographic | Contains the name for the holographic build, in addition to the basic naming. | Available
+description | A description of the milestone. | Available desktop | Contains the name for the desktop build, in addition to the basic naming. | Available mobile | Contains the name for the Mobile build, in addition to the basic naming. | Available xbox | Contains the name for the Xbox build, in addition to the basic naming. | Available iot | Contains the name for the IoT build, in addition to the basic naming. | Available server | Contains the name for the Server build, in addition to the basic naming. | Available holographic | Contains the name for the holographic build, in addition to the basic naming. | Available